ansible/ansible-risk-insight/docs/customize_rules.md

 - replace_module_arg_key(old_key, new_key)
 - replace_module_arg_value(key, old_value, new_value)

-This is an example of setting new key and value by the mutating rule.
+This is an example of changing a task option by the mutating rule.

 ```python
     def process(self, ctx: AnsibleRunContext):